-Surfing carelessly along the crest of Global Warming, conspirators of greed may bake sterile the Earth’s equatorial zone, overheat or chill the seven seas, turn tropical rain forests, barrier reefs and micro-organic marine colonies into regretted memories.
-As we struggle to restore air-purifying biomes gone to waste, we shall have to dedicate a lot more arable land and sunlit shoals to natural growth.
+Surfing carelessly along the crest of Global Warming, conspirators of greed may bake sterile the Earth’s equatorial zone, overheat or chill the seven seas, turn tropical rain forests, barrier reefs and micro-organic marine colonies into regretted dead zones.
+As we struggle to restore these air-purifying biomes gone to waste, we will have to dedicate a lot more arable land and sunlit shoals to natural growth.

 Will Gaia accept our confession of guilt, act of contrition and tender of restitution?
 Will she permit us to commute our self-imposed death sentence?
-Will we readjust our lives thereafter with Nature, temper chaos-driven catastrophes and evolve from simpleton exploiters into subtle caretakers of the Earth?
+Thereafter, will we readjust our lives with that of Nature, temper chaos-driven catastrophes and evolve from simpleton exploiters into subtle caretakers of the Earth?

-Someone once compared the Earth to a living tree.
+Someone once compared it to a living tree.
 Like the Earth, its vital epithelium is a slim outer layer covering a thicker, inner core of dead tissue.
 The anthrosphere appears to carpet the Earth like a mottled veneer of luminous lichens on the bark of a tree.

-The Environmental Preservation Agency of the World Court will exert enormous influence over future events, as will Administrative equivalents locally.
-They’ll shield the environment from further corporate insult, not corporate profits, meaningless in the long term, from marginalized environmentalists.
+The Environmental Preservation Agency of the World Court will exert enormous influence over future events as will its Administrative equivalents locally.
+They’ll shield the environment from further corporate insult; not corporate profits, meaningless in the long run, from marginalized environmentalists.

 It is time we confronted multinational paper, timber and agro-monopolists and challenged their self-serving ads.
 “We plant x million trees!”
-They mistreat the World Forest the way some hard-bitten cracker might wear out his back-forty corn field before moving on to the next.
-Corporate elites strip-mine old growth forests and then restock some of the devastated ground with methane farting cow herds and timber monocultures of fast buck, forced-growth inbreds.
+They mistreat the World Forest the way some hard-bitten cracker might wear out his back-forty cornfield before moving on to the next.
+Corporate elites strip-mine old growth forests and then restock some of the devastated ground with methane farting cow herds and timber monocultures of fast buck, forced-growth inbreeds.

-Something similar is destroying most of the remaining oceanic coral reefs: the rain forests of the sea.
-This mayhem began with the construction of historic ports and accelerated during the Greater Paroxysm’s frenzied construction of coastal airfields and fortifications.
+The same thing is destroying the remains of oceanic coral reefs: the rain forests of the sea.
+This mayhem began with the construction of historic ports; it accelerated during the Greater Paroxysm’s frenzied construction of coastal airfields and fortifications.
 It is coming to an end by overheating and acidifying ocean waters.

-The sea-surface microlayer is a molecular membrane of water and air that teems with microbial life and covers quite a bit of the oceans’ coastal surface.
-We’re flooding it with toxins while its densely packed micro-communities suffer additional heat and ultraviolet stress.
+The sea-surface microlayer is a molecular membrane of water and air that teems with microbial life and covers quite a bit of the oceans’ coastal surfaces.
+We’ve flooded it with toxins while its densely packed micro-communities suffered additional heat and ultraviolet stress.
 Even though coastal wetlands are crucial to our long-term survival, we’ve turned most of them into landfills and parking lots.

-Clumsy recombinant genetic projects may lead to unforeseen disasters, especially at sea.
-The release into the sea of recombinant gene technology threatens to induce toxic disasters we may never manage to clean up afterwards.
+Clumsy recombinant genetic projects may lead to unforeseen disasters, especially out to sea.
+The release of recombinant gene technology into the sea threatens to induce toxic disasters we may never manage to clean up afterwards.

-Subtler minds will restore these shattered ecosystems, focusing along altitude/latitude boundaries as well as lakes, rivers and ocean waterfronts.
-This undertaking will be titanic: the global regrowth of wildlife habitats and the reduction of industrial exploitation to the minimum required to sustain a comfortable peace economy.
+Subtler minds will restore shattered ecosystems, focusing along altitude/latitude boundaries as well as lakes, rivers and ocean waterfronts.
+This undertaking will be titanic: the global regrowth of wildlife habitats and the reduction of industrial exploitation to the minimum necessary to sustain a comfortable peace economy.

 Every oceanic plateau, marine highland and land-bound sea shall be declared a Marine Sanctuary, Park or Preserve.
-These parks will double and redouble in size.
-Land and Marine Parks will come under the jurisdiction of genuine Environmental Protection Agencies—not some exploitation bureaucracy like Defense, Agriculture, Fisheries, Commerce, Interior, Defense or Tourism.
+These parks will double and redouble in size under the jurisdiction of genuine Environmental Protection Agencies — not some exploitation bureaucracy like Defense, Agriculture, Fisheries, Commerce, Interior or Tourism.
 In most cases, local Administrations will relieve national governments and international corporations of their environmental manipulations.
 In turn, the environmental arm of the World Court will oversee them.
 No longer will ecological concerns be controlled by corporate and government interests whose business it is to devastate the largest landmass as soon as possible in pursuit of trivial, short-term profit.

 Learners will irrigate mountain and desert regions from nearby rivers and seas.
 Using solar power and new genetic biotechnologies and filter nanotechnologies, water treatment plants will convert brackish water into fresh.
-Using bio-osmotic power or Jerold Polack’s liquid crystal, fresh water could be pumped into deserts to irrigate heat-resistant green cover.
-Such installations, built big, will ensure public access to clean piped water; and, built small, serve as public fountains from local springs.
+Using bio-osmotic power or Jerold Polack’s liquid crystals, fresh water will be pumped into deserts to irrigate heat-resistant green cover.
+Such installations, built big, will ensure public access to clean piped water; built small, serve as public fountains from local springs.

-As our prejudices grow in subtlety, we may expect to edenize large stretches of the desert.
+As our prejudices grow subtler, we may expect to edenize large stretches of the desert.
 Learners will make use of advanced irrigation techniques to avoid salt-poisoned soils.
 Ancient aquifers will be topped off.
 Many deserts can be watered as a logistical exercise on par with a global war.
-In the long run, no insurmountable problems should present themselves.
-It may be that the great deserts expand for a while longer, despite initial attempts to reverse their growth.
+In the long run, no insurmountable problem should present itself.
+It may be that the great deserts will expand for a while longer despite initial attempts to reverse their growth.

-The disenfranchised of the Earth – be they political refugees or “surplus” population – could migrate to these new lands where they would be housed in arcologies of a kind proposed in the chapter “White Noise.”
-A watchful World Court would see to their communal charters, political rights and self-determination.
+The disenfranchised of the Earth – be they political refugees or “surplus” population – could migrate to these new lands where they would be housed in arcologies of the kind proposed in the chapter “White Noise.”
+A watchful World Court will see to their communal charters, political rights and self-determination.

 The logistics required to edenize each continent’s deserts will come from a pool of funds collected from that continent’s governments.
-Each would contribute funds in proportion to the number of volunteers it sent; each would reduce its desert area to the minimum required to sustain a healthy biosphere.
+Each would contribute in proportion to the number of volunteers it sent and reduce its desert area to the minimum required to sustain a healthy biosphere.

-Wimps and Prisms may see this project as a convenient way to dispatch political undesirables out into perish in the desert.
-That kind of genocide would be forbidden.
+Wimps and Prisms may see this project as a convenient way to dispatch political undesirables out in the desert to perish.
+That kind of genocide will be forbidden.
 Each colonist will require the life support inputs of an expeditionary soldier.
-The Israeli kibbutz movement has handbooks that outline exactly what is needed per capita and per community.
+The Israeli kibbutz movement has handbooks that outline exactly what would be needed per capita and per community.